-The academy will process all data in compliance with these principles as outlined in the academy.
+The Baby Academy will process all data in compliance with these principles as outlined in The Baby Academy.

-Implementation of this policy takes into account the academy’s legal obligations and responsibilities.
+Implementation of this policy takes into account The Baby Academy’s legal obligations and responsibilities.
 Some of these are directly relevant to data protection.

-The Personal Data records held by the academy may include:
+The Personal Data records held by The Baby Academy may include:

-As well as existing and former members of staff, these records may also relate to applicants for positions within the academy.
+As well as existing and former members of staff, these records may also relate to applicants for positions within The Baby Academy.